 What Is a Pulmonary Embolism?

-treatment greatly increases your chances of avoiding permanent lung damage.
+treatment greatly increases your chance of avoiding permanent lung damage.

-What Causes a Pulmonary Embolism?
+What Causes a

 thrombosis and pulmonary embolism include:

-- a close family member with a history of embolisms
+- a family history of embolisms

 - fractures of the leg or hip

-- genetic blood clotting disorders (hypercoagulable states), including Factor V Leiden, prothrombin gene mutation,
+(hypercoagulable states), including Factor V Leiden, prothrombin gene mutation,

 - a history of heart attack or stroke